EastWest Bank: Acquisition of Standard Chartered Bank Philippines

+Inception of Komo by EastWest

+In 2020, East West Banking Corporation (EWBC) was one of the few local banks in the Philippines that was granted a license by the Bangko Sentral ng Pilipinas (BSP) to launch a fully-digital bank which will operate under its wholly owned subsidiary, EastWest Rural Bank, Inc. The new digital banking arm of EastWest will carry the brand name, Komo.
+It was given an approval from the Bangko Sentral ng Pilipinas (BSP) to operate as a digital bank in May 8, 2020.

+In 2024, Olympic gold medalist Carlos Yulo was named as the bank's brand ambassador.

 Subsidiaries and affiliates

-EastWest Bank is a subsidiary of the Filinvest Development Corporation, a publicly listed company founded by Andrew Gotianun, Sr. in 1955.
-The Filinvest Group is composed of companies engaged in diverse businesses.
-It operates its real estate business primarily through its majority-owned subsidiaries, Filinvest Alabang, Inc. and Filinvest Land, Inc.

 EastWest Bank joined BancNet in 1994 as an Associate member, with full use of the network's facilities and services but without voting rights.
 In late 2008, EastWest Bank acquired a shareholding in the network, affording the Bank a Board seat as a full member bank.

 EastWest Bank is divided into the following subsidiaries: